When is the golden hour, and how to use it for iPhone photos?

 Now that you know a little bit more about the golden hour and how it can add a touch of magic to your photos, it’s time to put what you’ve learned into action.
 You don’t need a fancy camera to capture the golden hour in your photos.
 Grab your iPhone and head outside for a golden hour photo shoot.
 Here are some of our favorite tips for golden hour photography.

-How to take golden hour photos on iPhone
+How to shoot golden hour photography with your iPhone

 - Choose the right location.
 To create a unique composition, you need to find a location that takes full advantage of that gorgeous golden-hour light.
 Great vantage points include the lake or seashore, unique urban settings, fields and meadows, and any wide-open vistas.